 Assessing Conditional Knowledge

-Beyond Testing Recall
+Assessment Beyond Memory Recall

-Traditional assessment often focuses on whether pupils can execute strategies correctly, missing the crucial conditional component.
+Traditional assessment often focuses on whether learners can execute strategies correctly, missing the crucial conditional component.
 Instead of asking "Solve this equation," assessment should probe strategic reasoning: "Which method would you choose to solve this equation?
 Explain your reasoning."

 Questions That Reveal Conditional Thinking